arhadthedev/dutyblasm-bytecode/docs/bytecode.md

   - the basic block maintains a collection of local values accessible inside the block only

-  - the block at the head of the edge can specify what values from the tail of the edge it wanth to borrow into its own local values for computations or to allow them to be borrowed further
+  - the block at the tail of the edge can pass some of its values to the block as the head of the edge.
+The head, in its turn, can use them for computations or passing further

 - with dynamic inferred structural type system (dictionary | octet-list |
   integer | real | code-block-reference | undefined)